BlueDrink9/Univisal/README.md

 This remains broadly the same when running `univisal.py` in the second terminal instead, version at this commit.

+##

 ## Misc

+Note: in vim, counts before an operator multiply with the count after the operator.

 [This has notes at the bottom about what emulators often miss](https://reversed.top/2016-08-13/big-list-of-vim-like-software/)